 A quick internet search for “Guinness brownies” will spew out a million results.
 Even still, I wanted to try my hand at this popular dessert because even though brownies seem pretty basic, it’s difficult to maintain a desirable texture when you begin adding all sorts of stuff.
 And I was ready for the challenge.

 VIDEO TUTORIAL: HOW TO MAKE GUINNESS BROWNIES

 LET’S TALK FLAVOR + TEXTURE

 Dark chocolate comes to mind first.
 These Guinness brownies aren’t overly sweet, so you’ll find yourself grabbing another.
 (If it’s not the brownies that are addicting, it’s the frosting.
 More on that below!)
 If we’re talking texture, they’re very dense and very moist.
 In fact, they’re the moistest brownies I’ve ever baked… because they’re the only brownies I’ve ever baked with Guinness!
-Unlike my chewy fudgy homemade brownies, these Guinness brownies are not particularly chewy.
+Unlike my chewy brownies, these Guinness brownies are not particularly chewy.
 They taste like fudge.
 A square of dark chocolate fudge.

 HOW IT WORKS